Steve Butler: Journalism and media

 Butler was a regular contributor to Open Wheel Magazine during the last four years of his racing career.
 He authored a wide range of monthly opinion columns and technical articles until his retirement from racing.
 In 1992, Butler's writing caught the attention of Motor Trend magazine who asked him to author an engine technology article.
 Pleased with the result, Motor Trend later offered Steve a full-time technical editor job.
 Butler declined, wishing to stay in Indiana rather than move to the west coast.

 Butler also performed as television on-camera commentator for several ESPN broadcasts of USAC races, from 1988 to 1996.
 His role was to add color and racing insight in order to help fans better understand the sport.
 He was successful and offered other broadcast opportunities.
 However, Butler had left racing to pursue an engineering career and time with his family, not to continue to travel to race tracks in a non-driving role.
 He was also concerned that being at the races would tempt him to get back into the cockpit.

 Retirement

 Butler retired from racing determined to make a clean break from the sport to focus on the new challenges of his engineering career, while also devoting more time to his family.

 Hall of fame inductions

-In 1993, Steve Butler was inducted into the Hoosier Auto Racing Fans Hall of Fame and joined AJ Foyt, Mario Andretti, Bobby Unser, Jeff Gordon and Tony Stewart in receiving this honor.
+In 1993, Butler was inducted into the Hoosier Auto Racing Fans Hall of Fame and joined AJ Foyt, Mario Andretti, Bobby Unser, Jeff Gordon and Tony Stewart in receiving this honor.

+In 2004, Butler was honored to be inducted into Howard County Sports Hall of Fame in Kokomo, Indiana.
+He is the only racing driver to be so inducted.

-In 2005, Steve Butler was honored to be inducted into National Sprint Car Hall of Fame in Knoxville, IA.
+In 2005, Butler was honored to be inducted into National Sprint Car Hall of Fame in Knoxville, IA.
 Fellow 2005 inductees include Steve Kinser and Robbie Stanley.

 In 2016, Butler was honored with induction into the USAC Hall of Fame in Indianapolis, IN.
 Tony Stewart and Rick Mears are fellow 2016 inductees.